Slovak language: Orthography

+Italic letters (Q and W) are used in loanwords and foreign names.

 The primary principle of Slovak spelling is the phonemic principle.
 The secondary principle is the morphological principle: forms derived from the same stem are written in the same way even if they are pronounced differently.
 An example of this principle is the assimilation rule (see below).
 The tertiary principle is the etymological principle, which can be seen in the use of i after certain consonants and of y after other consonants, although both i and y are usually pronounced the same way.

-Finally, the rarely applied grammatical principle is present when, for example, the basic singular form and plural form of masculine adjectives are written differently with no difference in pronunciation (e.g. pekný = nice – singular versus pekní = nice – plural).
-Such spellings are most often remnants of differences in pronunciation that were present in Proto-Slavic (in Polish, where the vowel merger didn't occur, piękny and piękni and in Czech pěkný and pěkní are pronounced differently).
+Finally, the rarely applied grammatical principle occurs when, for example, the basic singular form and plural form of masculine adjectives are written differently with no difference in pronunciation (e.g. pekný = nice – singular versus pekní = nice – plural).
+Such spellings are most often remnants of differences in pronunciation that were present in Proto-Slavic (in Polish, where the vowel merger did not occur, piękny and piękni and in Czech pěkný and pěkní are pronounced differently).

 Most loanwords from foreign languages are respelt using Slovak principles either immediately or later.
 For example, "weekend" is spelled víkend, "software" – softvér, "gay" – gej (both not exclusively), and "quality" is spelled kvalita.
-Personal and geographical names from other languages using Latin alphabets keep their original spelling unless a fully Slovak form of the name exists (e.g. Londýn for "London").
+Personal and geographical names from other languages using Latin alphabets keep their original spelling unless a Slovak exonym exists (e.g. Londýn for "London").

 Slovak features some heterophonic homographs (words with identical spelling but different pronunciation and meaning), the most common examples being krásne /ˈkraːsnɛ/ (beautiful) versus krásne /ˈkraːsɲɛ/ (beautifully).

+Grammar

 Syntax

 The main features of Slovak syntax are as follows: